Sir Amherst Selby-Bigge, 1st Baronet: Career

-He was appointed a Companion of the Order of the Bath (CB) in 1905 and promoted to Knight Companion in the same order (KCB) in the 1913 New Year Honours.
+He was appointed a Companion of the Order of the Bath (CB) in 1905 and promoted to Knight Commander in the same order (KCB) in the 1913 New Year Honours.

 In the 1919 New Year Honours, Sir Amherst was created a baronet, of King's Sutton, in the Baronetage of the United Kingdom, effective 14 February 1919.
 The title became extinct after the death of his only son, John, an artist, in 1973.

 In the 1929 general election, he unsuccessfully stood for the Combined English Universities constituency as Unionist Party candidate.

 Personal life

 On 15 September 1886, Selby-Bigge married Edith Lindsay Davison, OBE, daughter of late Right Hon.
 John Robert Davison, QC MP.
 They had one son and two daughters: